-The value of this warrant and put will change over time, principally in response to changes in the market price of the Company's common stock.
-The warrant and the put qualify as a derivative for financial reporting purposes.
-Accordingly, such changes in the value of the warrant and put in any given period will be included in the Company's statement of operations for that period and in the Company's long-term liabilities, even though the warrant and put may not have been terminated and settled in cash during the period.
+While the warrant and put were outstanding, their value changed over time, principally in response to changes in the market price of the Company's common stock.
+The warrant and the put qualified as a derivative for financial reporting purposes.
+Accordingly, such changes in the value of the warrant and put in any given period were included in the Company's statement of operations for that period and in the Company's long-term liabilities, even though the warrant and put had not been terminated and settled in cash during the period.
 Such adjustments are known as mark-to-market adjustments.
-During the three months ended March 31, 2003, these adjustments were a gain of \$0.2 million, and were included in interest expense as the warrant and put related to the Company's previous credit facility.
-Because the warrant and put do not relate to the Company's current credit facility, mark-to-market adjustments during the three months ended March 31, 2004, which were losses of \$0.7 million, are reflected as other income (expense) in the Company's statement of operations.
+During the nine months ended September 30, 2003, these adjustments were a loss of \$0.2 million, and were included in interest expense because the warrant and put related to the Company's then-existing credit facility.
+Because the warrant and put did not relate to the Company's current credit facility, mark-to-market adjustments during the nine months ended September 30, 2004, which were losses of \$0.5 million, are reflected as other income (expense) in the Company's statement of operations.
+Now that the warrant and put are no longer outstanding, there will be no further mark-to-market adjustments to income associated with them.